coda/packs-sdk/docs/reference/sdk/interfaces/ExecutionContext.md

 A random token scoped to only this request invocation.
-This is a unique identifier for the invocation, and in particular used with {@link AuthenticationType.Custom} for naming template parameters that will be replaced by the fetcher in secure way.
+This is a unique identifier for the invocation, and in particular used with [AuthenticationType.Custom](../enums/AuthenticationType.md#custom) for naming template parameters that will be replaced by the fetcher in secure way.

 #### Defined in